rubeneezy/Iris/README.md

 The systems mentioned above were both simple to implement and remarkably successful in detecting driver focus and the presence of distracting objects.
 A logical next step, which seems feasible after surveying existing research, would involve piecing these safety measures together to create a more comprehensive driver safety/attentiveness system.

+## Implementation

+We have gathered an initial set of about 200 images for training our seatbelt classifier.
+We have also started implementing simple versions of this classifier.

+Although we have not yet gathered all of the images we plan to gather, we are unsure if 500 total images will suffice to train a good classifier.
+Again, there is no existing seatbelt dataset, so we have to stitch one up using existing datasets and our own data.

 Chen, Yanxiang, et al. “Accurate Seat Belt Detection in Road Surveillance Images Based on Cnn and Svm.”
 Neurocomputing, vol. 274, 2018, pp. 80–87., doi:10.1016/j.neucom.2016.06.098.